Cellular Sales independently operates this site and is a Verizon Authorized Retailer.

 The first version of what we’d consider a smartphone was invented in 1992 by IBM.
 Called the Simon Personal Communicator (or just IBM Simon), it was made available for purchase in 1994 and sold by the tens of thousands.

-IBM Simon distinguished itself from previous generations of cell phones with features like the ability to send and receive emails, and a touch screen.
-It also came with built-in programs including:
+IBM Simon distinguished itself from previous generations of cell phones with features like the ability to send and receive emails.
+Most notably, it was the first smartphone to feature a touch screen.

 When did we start calling them smartphones?